Vice President for Information Technology and Chief Information Officer

 Bret Blackman is the Vice President for Information Technology and Chief Information Officer at the University of Nebraska.
 He also serves as the Chief Information Officer for the University of Nebraska at Omaha.

-In his previous role as Associate Vice President for IT, Blackman played a key leadership role in the reorganization of IT divisions at UNK, UNL, UNO and Central Administration to better serve the University’s IT needs and reduce operational costs.
-The effort saved $6 million and resulted in a unified “OneIT” organization that maximizes service and efficiencies across the University.
+In his previous role as Associate Vice President for IT, Blackman played a key leadership role in the reorganization of independent IT divisions at UNK, UNL, UNO and the Office of the President into a new unified “OneIT” organization in 2017.
+The new innovative division initially achieved $6M in permanent budget savings and continues to realize millions of dollars in savings each year by leveraging IT scale and maximizing efficiencies across the university.